nj-twice/pixanim/README.md

 # How to use it?

-Its main purpose is to compile a bunch of individual image files in the current directory into a spritesheet.
+Its main purpose is to compile a bunch of individual image files in the current directory into a sprite sheet.

+It will also automatically add some padding around your sprites to prevent texture bleeding.

 Inside a directory of images, simply run: